Theodor-Lindberg/pyb-embedded/readme.md

 * `-G`: The CMake generator to use.
 * `-D CMAKE_TOOLCHAIN_FILE`: The toolchain file to use. `[GCC.cmake|GNU-ARM-Toolchain.cmake]`
 * `-D CMAKE_BUILD_TYPE`: Optimization level, if test coverage is enabled the `Debug` option should be used. `[Release|Debug]`
-* `-D build_tests:BOOL`: If set to true only the tests will be compiled.
+* `-D BUILD_TESTS:BOOL`: If set to true only the tests will be compiled.
 * `-D ENABLE_COVERAGE:BOOL`: If set to true files with coverage information are generated, only works with the `GCC` toolchain.

 After compiling a *bin* directory is created in the root directory and the output will be copied to here.